 This is essential in removing the barriers leading to Africa’s development towards the UN's Global Goals and the mission to end extreme poverty.
 According to the UN Economic Commission for Africa, Africa's development has fallen behind by up to five years due to the pandemic and vaccine inequity specifically.

-What African countries need immediately is COVID-19 vaccines and capital.
+What African countries need immediately is COVID-19 vaccines.
 Global Citizens can take action here to call on wealthy nations to share the COVID-19 vaccines that they have hoarded with countries that need them most.